Published August 19th, 2020 by Assaf Trafikant

 Step Two: Diving Deeper Into Specific Transactions

-Click on a transaction to have Google Analytics show you the items purchased – product name, SKU, price, and quantity.
+Click on a specific transaction to have Google Analytics show you the items purchased – product name, SKU, price, and quantity.

 If you can’t see the SKU (like in the image above), Open the “Secondary Dimension” drop-down ad choose Product SKU.
 In my image, you can see that this pecific transaction includes 6 unique items.
 Each of them has a different quantity and revenue.
 Compare these numbers to your backend.